14th Dalai Lama: Women's rights

 In 2007, he said that the next Dalai Lama could possibly be a woman: "If a woman reveals herself as more useful the lama could very well be reincarnated in this form."

 In 2009, on gender equality and sexism, the Dalai Lama proclaimed at the National Civil Rights Museum in Memphis, Tennessee: "I call myself a feminist.
 Isn't that what you call someone who fights for women's rights?"
-He also said that by nature, women are more compassionate "based on their biology and ability to nurture and birth children".
-He called on women to "lead and create a more compassionate world", citing the good works of nurses and mothers.
+He also said that by nature, women are more compassionate based on their biology and capacity for reproduction and maternal care.
+He called on women to "lead and create a more compassionate world," citing the good works of nurses and mothers.

 At a 2014 appearance at the Tata Institute of Social Sciences in Mumbai, the Dalai Lama said, "Since women have been shown to be more sensitive to others' suffering, their leadership may be more effective."

-In 2015, he said in a BBC interview that if a female succeeded him, "that female must be attractive, otherwise it is not much use," and when asked if he was joking, replied, "No. True!"
-He followed with a joke about his current success being due to his own appearance.
+In 2015 the Dalai Lama said in a BBC interview that if a female were to succeed him, "that female must be attractive, otherwise it is not much use."
+When asked if he was joking, he replied, "No. True!"
+The Dalai Lama followed with a joke about his success being due to his own appearance.
 His office later released a statement of apology citing the interaction as a translation error.
+In 2019 the Dalai Lama said during another interview with the BBC that if a female Dalai Lama were not attractive, "people, I think, prefer not see her...that face."